haipinglu/my-hugo-academic-web/content/authors/riza-rizky/_index.md

 - Research Staff and Students
 ---

 Riza joined us as an AI Research Engineer (AIRE) in April 2024.
 He recieved his Master's degree in Artificial Intelligence from The University of Edinburgh.
-See his [LinkedIn](https://www.linkedin.com/in/zarizky/) for more information.
+See [his LinkedIn page](https://www.linkedin.com/in/zarizky/) for more information.